knegusen/generator-react-module/readme.md

 ### Developing

-When developing, there is an existing docs server to be able to look att the components you are building.
+When developing, there is an existing docs server to be able to look at the components you are building.

  ```$ npm run dev```